crunny/info-webhook/README.md

-# IP Webhook
+# Info Webhook

-A simple webhook endpoint built with Node.js and Express that logs visits to a specific link and sends the visitor's IP address to a Discord webhook.
+A simple webhook endpoint built with Node.js and Express that logs visits to a specific link and sends the visitor's info to a Discord webhook.

 ## Features